 Usage:

-• Utilize as a dinner: Savor low-sodium soups on their own as a main course.
+- Utilize as a dinner: Savor low-sodium soups as a main course.

-• Base for other ingredients: Use soups as a base and add extra vegetables, beans, or whole grains.
+- Base for other ingredients: Use soups and add extra vegetables, beans, or whole grains.

 8. Shelf-Stable Milk Alternatives

-Shelf-stable milk alternatives, such as almond milk, soy milk, and oat milk, can be used in place of dairy milk and are often fortified with vitamins and minerals.
+Almond milk, soy milk, and oat milk are examples of shelf-stable milk substitutes that you can use in place of dairy milk.
+These milk substitutes are frequently enhanced with vitamins and minerals.

 Benefits: